3-1416r/albert_project/README.md

 ## Dataset
 This dataset has infomations (date, number of like, description, URL) about all the publications from [Instagram's Instagram acount](https://www.instagram.com/instagram/) between 2023 and 2024.
 Those informartion were collected using selenium in the [get_data.ipynb](https://github.com/3-1416r/albert_project/blob/main/get_data.ipynb) notebook.
-We cleaned and did some feature engineering in hte [clean_data.ipynb](https://github.com/3-1416r/albert_project/blob/main/clean_data.ipynb) notebook.
+We cleaned and did some feature engineering in the [clean_data.ipynb](https://github.com/3-1416r/albert_project/blob/main/clean_data.ipynb) notebook.
 All the data we used can be found on this [drive](https://drive.google.com/drive/folders/1KKpLS07tiZiVGEmfxpXyybQwfPcuWEzD?usp=sharing).

 ## Group members